jbossdemocentral/bpms-ecm-demo/README.md

 See the tagged releases for the following versions of the product:

-- v0.2 - moved to JBoss Demo Central.
+- v0.3 - moved to JBoss Demo Central, with updated windows init.bat support.

 - v0.2 - JBoss BPM Suite 6.0.3 installer with supporting document integration installed.